Canadian Patrol Frigate Project: Legacy

 Twelve ships in the class were completed for the program, the last entering service in September 1996.
 In total, the project cost $9.54 billion and created 3,000 jobs.
 Named after Canadian communities, the majority of the ships in the class continued names from vessels that fought during the Second World War.
 A third batch of frigates was cancelled in an effort by the Canadian Forces to acquire nuclear-powered submarines in the late 1980s.

 One of the purposes of the CPFP was to develop shipbuilding in Canada.
 Saint John Shipbuilding spent $340–360 million upgrading the shipyard in Saint John.
 However, the shipyard was unable to attract further government contracts and closed in 2003.
 MIL-Davie Shipbuilding entered receivership after failing to receive further government contracts.
 The program failed in that regard.

 The vessels of the class were considered world class upon their delivery.
 The Halifax class underwent the Frigate Life Extension program between 2010 and 2016/2017.
-The frigates will continue to be the backbone of the fleet until the Canadian Surface Combatant replaces them in the early 2030s.
+The frigates will continue to be the backbone of the fleet until the River-class destroyer replaces them in the early 2030s.